volatilemolotov/beam/learning/tour-of-beam/learning-content/java/common-trasnforms/aggregation/count/description.md

 # Count

+Count to get the total number of elements in different ways.

 Counts the number of elements within each aggregation.
 The Count transform has three varieties:

 ### Counting all elements in a PCollection